sso66/eagletonlabs-browserify-node-js/src/sockets/README.md

   > There is no explicit client object in the Node.js `net` module because the `Socket` object acts as the full client,
   > allowing you to send/receive data and terminate the connection.

-  > On the socket server, the `Socket` object is created when a client connects to the server and is passed to the connection
+  > **On the socket server**, the `Socket` object is created when a client connects to the server and is passed to the connection
   > event handler.
   > This object is intended to represent the socket connection to the client.
   > On the server, you use the `Socket` object to monitor the client connection as well as send and receive data to and from